 Crossing the Divide

 There are many children in the West Bank and Gaza who require regular treatment for chronic illnesses such as CF, kidney disease and cancer and although there are satellite clinics and outreach programmes in some of these areas, facilities and staff are limited.
 Children requiring more complex treatments like chemotherapy, radiotherapy and kidney dialysis must travel to Israel for treatment which involves complex applications for permits and funding for transport and in war time it becomes more difficult.
-I was there to discuss the possibility of establishing a specialist paediatric facility on the border.

-On our return to the checkpoint we passed through an area that sustained much of the damage during the conflict.
+On her return to the checkpoint Sally passed through an area that sustained much of the damage during the conflict.
 In contrast to the smart apartment blocks that lead down to the port, the bleak landscape of burned out buildings bear testament to the war.
 Some families have returned to what is left of their apartments and live amongst the ruins of the place they still call home.
 There are no real signs of peace as yet and the deep-seated barriers of distrust that exist between Palestinian and Israeli societies only serve to perpetuate the conflict.